jharrilim/jharrilim.github.io_gatsby/_posts/2019-08-07-CreatingASpeechAppWithRasa.md

 ### Holy smokes, there are a lot of files.
 What does all of it mean?

-There is indeed.
+There are indeed.
 Let's start with the most important part, the data!

 ## Data

 Our Rasa application (and frankly all analytic applications) will be heavily based on the data that we give it.
 The quality of your application is dependent on the quality of your data.
 Let's take a look at the `nlu.md` file that is found within the `data` folder.

+### NLU

 We have a couple of intents, which look like this: